Proprietary Leases Defined: What They Are And How They Impact Co-Ops

 For example, bylaws outline management of a property, board member eligibility and elections.
 Bylaws also dictate house rules.
 They detail information about annual meetings, quorum (voting majority), removal of the director by a board, executive committee and other committee rules.
 Bylaws may also cover details about the duties and powers of the board as well as information about members and compensation (meaning that directors may not receive compensation during their time on the board of directors).

-An Example Of A Proprietary Lease In A Co-Op
+Examples Of A Proprietary Lease In A Co-Op

-For example, let's say your proprietary lease includes a clause that grants the right to quiet enjoyment.
+Suppose that your proprietary lease includes a clause that grants the right to quiet enjoyment.
 You could cite the language in your proprietary lease in your case against a loud neighbor.

 In that case, your noisy neighbor could be in default of the agreed terms if the co-op board determines that the house rules have not been followed.